nikolakopoulos/EigenRec/README.md

 # EigenRec
 Implementation of the EigenRec algorithm for top-N recommendations.
 The  algorithm is presented in the paper:

-EigenRec: Generalizing PureSVD for Effective and Efficient Top-N Recommendations, Knowledge and Information Systems, Springer 2018.
+A. N. Nikolakopoulos, V. Kalantzis, E. Gallopoulos and J. D. Garofalakis, "EigenRec: Generalizing PureSVD for Effective and Efficient Top-N Recommendations,"  Knowl.
+Inf.
+Syst.,  2018. doi: 10.1007/s10115-018-1197-7 .

 ## High-Level Implementation
 Julia (soon)